tranggiang/augen/README.md

 	import project as maven into IDE
-	make sure Kafka is running , config kafka in application.yaml go to DemoApplication.class and run the project send request to http://localhost:8080/price/sell?amount=10&currency=VND to get data for sell send request to http://localhost:8080/price/buy?amount=10&currency=NZD to get data for buy param amount is required, currency is optinal
+	make sure Kafka is running , config kafka in application.yaml go to DemoApplication.class and run the project send request to http://localhost:8080/price/sell?amount=10&currency=NZD to get data for sell price in NZD currency send request to http://localhost:8080/price/buy?amount=10&currency=NZD to get data for buy  price in NZD currency param amount is required, currency is optinal

 2.Price for bitcoin is retrieved  from https://api.coinbase.com/v2/prices/spot?currency=something